-Scale rot is a bacterial infection that is very common among captive reptiles, including snakes.
+Scale rot is a bacterial infection that is common among captive reptiles, including snakes.
 It occurs due to overly moist living conditions and the improper cleaning of a snake’s enclosure.

 Overly moist environments, combined with the presence of fecal matter and food waste, lead to fungal and bacterial growth, resulting in skin erosion.
-Prolonged exposure to unsanitary conditions can result in scale infections and septicemia, sadly leading to the death of your pet snake.
+Prolonged exposure to damp, unsanitary conditions can result in scale infections and septicemia, leading to the death of your pet snake.

 How do I get rid of scale rot in snakes?
-Click this link to buy Vetericyn Reptile Wound and Skin Care Plus on Amazon and clear up snake rot safely.
-Also, remember to follow the critical steps (below) to sterilize your snake’s enclosure.
-Don’t return your snake to its living space until this has been done!
+Use this linkVetericyn Reptile Wound and Skin Care Plus (which is available on Amazon) to clear up snake rot safely.
+Also, remember to sterilize your snake’s enclosure before returning your snake.

 - 1 What is Scale Rot in Snakes?

-- 6 Can Scale Rot Kill a Snake?
+- 1.4 Can Scale Rot Kill a Snake?

 What is Scale Rot in Snakes?

-In most cases, scale rot in snakes is caused by one or more of the following:
+In most cases, it is caused by one or more of the following issues:

 - Overly moist or humid conditions in the snake’s enclosure